Getting from Italy to Croatia is getting easier. An overview of the options by land, sea and air – by bus, car, train, plane, ferry, and catamaran.

 I fondly remember a 7-hour train journey to Venice from Zagreb many years ago.
 Arriving in that gorgeous city and leaving the train station to the splendour of the Grand Canal was an unforgettable experience.

-Sadly, it seems that the service has been discontinued, and the most relevant transfer by train these days is from Zagreb to Trieste, via Ljubljana, with a bus-train combination.
+Sadly, it seems that the service has been discontinued, and the most relevant transfer by train these days is from Zagreb to Trieste, via Ljubljana.
+The connection is actually to Villa Opicina, which is a Northern suburb of Trieste.
+Getting to Trieste from Villa Opicina is very easy, and you can choose between the train, tram, bus and taxi.

 Timetable and fares